-A decline in deferred tax assets due to a change in our estimation of future taxable income could adversely affect our financial condition and results of operations.
+A decline in deferred tax assets due to a change in our estimation of future taxable income or change in Japanese tax policy could adversely affect our financial condition and results of operations.

 We recorded deferred tax assets based on a reasonable estimation of future taxable income in accordance with applicable accounting standards.
-Our financial condition and results of operations could be materially and adversely affected if our deferred tax assets decline due to a change in our estimation of future taxable income and other factors.
+Our financial condition and results of operations could be materially and adversely affected if our deferred tax assets decline due to a change in our estimation of future taxable income, a change in tax rate as a result of tax system revision and other factors.